Retrofit monitoring solutions for factories

 Condition monitoring, anomaly detection in smart factories

 We implemented wireless movement sensors along with sensors to detect excess heating and air pressure.
-The movement spikes from the excess vibration can be monitored closely using our visualization tool and can be used for gathering valuable insights towards the working of the machine.
+The movement spikes from the excess vibration can be monitored closely using our data visualization tool and can be used for gathering valuable insights towards the working of the machine.

 Retrofit IOT solutions for smart factories